1Crazymoney/flash-mintable-tokens/README.md

 ## Bug Bounty

-The Exchange contract will serve as a bug bounty and evidence that it is safe to treat fWETH exactly like regular WETH.
+The Exchange contract serves as a bug bounty and evidence that it is safe to treat fWETH exactly like regular WETH.
 It is a "constant sum" market between ETH and fWETH.
 The Exchange:

 - Has no fees (other than gas).
 - Has no slippage.